phenotypic.analysis#

 Bases:

-SetAnalyzerAnalyzer for detecting and correcting edge effects in colony detection.
+SetAnalyzerAnalyzer for detecting and correcting edge effects in arrayed colony growth.

-This class identifies colonies at grid edges (missing orthogonal neighbors) and caps their measurement values to prevent edge effects in growth assays.
-Edge colonies often show artificially inflated measurements due to lack of competition for resources.
+This class identifies colonies at grid edges (missing orthogonal neighbors) and caps their measurement values to prevent edge effects in high-throughput phenotyping assays.
+Edge colonies often show artificially inflated measurements (larger areas, higher color intensity) due to lack of competition for resources from missing neighbors.
+The corrector uses permutation testing to determine if edge and interior colonies are statistically different before applying correction.

 Category: EDGE_CORRECTION# Name